Skip to main content

 The ICICLE library provides Golang bindings for hashing using a variety of cryptographic hash functions.
 These hash functions are optimized for both general-purpose data and cryptographic operations such as multi-scalar multiplication, commitment generation, and Merkle tree construction.

-This guide will show you how to use the ICICLE hashing API in Golang with examples for common hash algorithms, such as Keccak-256, Keccak-512, SHA3-256, SHA3-512, Blake2s, and Poseidon.
+This guide will show you how to use the ICICLE hashing API in Golang with examples for common hash algorithms, such as Keccak-256, Keccak-512, SHA3-256, SHA3-512, Blake2s, Poseidon.

 Importing Hash Functions